 The 150MW (AC) Coleambally Solar Farm, in southern NSW, is generating and exporting energy to the grid.
-It is expected to provide enough electricity to power more than 50,000 households.

 The project joins Neoen Australia’s growing stable of solar generators, which also includes the Dubbo, Griffith and Parkes projects in regional NSW.